University Exchanges

 An exchange program is a specific type of study abroad program in which the University of Oregon and a partner university overseas agree to exchange students on a regular basis.
 Exchange students directly enroll in regular classes alongside full-time local students for a semester or full academic year.
 Students have access to most courses that the university offers in a wide range of academic disciplines.

-While on-site student support services such as academic advising, health, and counseling services vary from one university to the next, you will have access to the same services and resources as full-time students at your host university.
-Many exchange students get involved with local student organizations and clubs while abroad.
+On-site student support services like academic advising, health, and counseling vary by university, but exchange students receive the same resources as full-time students.
+Many participants also engage with local student organizations and clubs abroad.

 Application Deadlines